You will require more vitamin B2 if you are losing weight or active, and even more if you are both losing weight and being active at the same time.

 - vulval and scrotal dermatitis.

 Our satiety analysis of people using the Nutrient Optimiser shows a strong satiety response to food that contains more vitamin B2.
-People who consume foods that contain more vitamin B2 tend to eat about 25% fewer calories.
+In addition, people who consume foods that contain more vitamin B2 tend to eat about 29% fewer calories.

-The average vitamin B2 intake of Optimisers is 5 mg per 2000 calories with an 85th percentile intake of 8 mg per 2000 calories.
+The average intake of vitamin B2 of our Optimisers is 3.3 mg/2000 calories, with an 85th percentile intake of 5.0 mg/2000 calories.
 This is significantly higher than the Estimated Average Requirement of 1.1 mg/day and the Daily Recommended Intake of 1.3 mg/day.

 Based on the satiety response to B2, we suggest a stretch target for riboflavin of 6.0 mg/day for men and 4.8 g/day for women.